yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/_index.md

 ![rooted-tree](/images/api/ysql/the-sql-language/with-clause/traversing-general-graphs/rooted-tree.jpg)

-The reporting tree for employees in an organization, whose traversal was discussed in the section [Case study—using a WITH clause recursive substatement to traverse a hierarchy](../emps-hierarchy/) is the canonical example of such a graph.
+The reporting tree for employees in an organization, whose traversal was discussed in the section [Case study—Using a recursive CTE to traverse an employee hierarchy](../emps-hierarchy/) is the canonical example of such a graph.

 ## Finding the paths in each of the four kinds of graph